SEP 2025 Cover image

 • SEP 2025 priority – Enabler

 • How will success be measured?
-Clear plan created for updating existing strategy and/or developing a new strategy.
+Clear plan created for updating existing strategy.

 • Partner responsibilities – All partners: – To provide direction and feedback on plans as they develop